-- Require Treasury and the Small Business Administration (SBA) to promptly provide a straightforward, easy-to-apply approach to loan forgiveness.
-Nearly all community bank PPP loans are less than \$1 million and the vast majority are less than \$100,000.
-The loan forgiveness applications remain overly complex and detailed. - Treasury and SBA should provide an online PPP loan forgiveness calculator to allow the borrower and lender to easily determine the forgiven amount.
+Require Treasury and the Small Business Administration (SBA) to promptly provide a straightforward, easy-to-apply approach to loan forgiveness.
+This should include an online PPP loan forgiveness calculator to allow the borrower and lender to easily determine the forgiven amount.
+ICBA supports the Calculate PPP Forgiveness Act (H.R.
+7413/S. 4171).